amanindiamuzz/Pythonproject/README.md

 <h3>How to use this project </h3>
 <hr>
-Forl this project and then dowload in you local system.
+Fork this project and then dowload in you local system.
 After dowloading you can dirctly run Moody_tales.py file using Python and job done 😃